-Haridas Mundhra’s Butterfly Effect: The scam that shook India’s markets, govt
+Haridas Mundhra’s Butterfly Effect: How one man’s schemes shook India’s markets and government

 Haridas Mundhra was an ambitious young man with one burning desire—to make money, by any means necessary.
 Unfortunately, most of his methods were less than honest.
 (Image: Pixabay)